freebsd/fcp/fcp-20190401-ci_policy.md

 This time will vary depending on the severity of the problem and how many platforms it affects:

- - If a commit broke compilation on all platforms, it can be reverted immediately
+ - If a commit broke compilation on all platforms, it can be reverted after 15 minutes
  - If a commit broke compilation on a tier 1 platform, it can be reverted after 4 hours
  - If a commit broke compilation on tier 2 or 3 platforms, it can be reverted